fjallnari/morii-vtt/README.md

 As a bonus, you can swear or w/e at other players in dwarvish/elvish/gnomish (using e.g. /l dwarvish --- in chat) and none will know. *(III)*

 **With all that aside**, this project is still actively developed, and as such expect some rough edges here and there.
-If you have any issues, encounter bugs, or have some general feedback etc., feel free to start a new issue or reach out directly.
+If you have any issues, encounter bugs, or have some general feedback etc., feel free to [start a new issue](https://github.com/Ashmogh/morii-vtt/issues/new) or [reach out directly over Discord](https://discord.com/invite/MhKxwkRpEU).

 *(I)* Uses MersenneTwister for randomness so all nat 1s are non refundable.\
 *(II)* As there are no subclasses/backgrounds under the OGL you will sadly still have to import these manually.\